 One year internship in general surgery

-Five to seven years in a neurosurgery residency program includes training in all aspects of neurosurgery
+Five to seven years in a neurosurgery residency program

 The nervous system is a complex network of thread-like nerves and cells that carry messages to and from the brain and spinal cord to various parts of the body including the sensory organs, arms, hands, legs, and feet.

 Click the diagram to enlarge.